gokesolomon/alx-system_engineering-devops/command_line_for_the_win/README.md

 Push this screenshot with the right name to GitHub, in either the PNG or JPEG format

 I will be doing the tasks and attached my screenshots as an evidence.

+I opened gitbash
+cdto root
+I pasted username@hostname, then input password
+I cd to my project directory
+pwd to confirm my working directory lpwd to confirm local working directory lcd to cd to where my screenshots are saved lls to list them pu "name of the saved picture" then enter exit sftp, then git add, commit and push. the git pull on my sandbox.

+end.